-Say Francisco, a March, Jasef eneral Casey H. Fry.
-Chief Raymager by the Military Division of the Parish Chief Parish Chief there yesterday of any file and I has and the following: The Steamer Cheorge S. Wright is dose ashore, near the village of the Gose ashore, near the village of the Kuergulath Indians, a figre tribe of savages.
-The Indians, a before this of savages.
-The Indians, a before this news to Victoria remained five days, cut damped on the beach, but law no signs of the boats or people from the wreck.
-The Indians from the village, who are usually very cautious about such matters, come near the spot.
+The Victoria Colonist has the follow ing: The steamer George S. Wright is dose ashore, near the village of the Kuergulath Indians, a flerce tribe of savages.
+The Indians who brought this news to Victoria remained five days, cut damped on the beach, but any no signs of the boats or people from the wreck.
+The Indians from the village, who are usually very cautious about such matters; did not come near the spot.
 It is now thought a part or all of the crew may be prisoners in the hands of these savages the worst in British Columbia.

-A despatch from Fort Benton, Montana, says a war party of Piegan Indians killed Hiram Cook and Charles Randolph, a few days ago, above Eagle Oreek, on the Missouri River.
-The bodies of the murdered men were horribly mutilated.
-A despatch from Spake River, Idaho, says the cattle are dying in large num-bers, caused by the severe cold weather.
-Orders have been given for the soldiers to prepare to march to the lave beds; and 800; will star immediately.
-The commanding officer is now deternight, passed, among other resolutions, one disapproving the conduct of the Administration in Louisiana matters.
+A despatch from Fort Benton, Montana, says a war party of Piegan Indians killed Hiram Cook and Charles Randolph, a few days ago, above Eagle Creek, on the Missouri River.
+The bodies of the murdered men were borribly mutilated.

+A despatch from Snake River, Idaho says the cattle are dying in large numbers, caused by the severe cold weather

+Orders have been given for the sol diers to prepare to march to the lava beds, and 800: will start immediately.
 The commanding officer is now determined to accept no terms but an unconditional surrender.
 Nothing but fight will satisfy Captain Jack.

-Bosron, March 6:-A fire in Wobum Centre, this evening; burned six or seven dwelling honess, a store, one church completely, and another partially; loss from \$75,000 to \$400,000; in sured.
-The fire caught from a kerosene.

-Washington, March 7:-A despatch dated Headquarters Peace Commission, Camp Fairobilds March 4. addressed to Columbus Delang, Secretary of Interior, and signed by A. B. Meacham; says:
+Bosron, March 6.-A fire in Wobum Centre, this evening, burned six or. seven dwelling houses, a store, one church completely, and another partially; loss from \$75,000 to \$100,000; insured.
+The fire caught from a kerosene lamp, left burning in a photographer's dated Headquarters Peace Commission, Camp Fairchilds, March 4, addressed to Columbus Delang, Secretary of Interior, and signed by A. B. Meacham; says: